• Skip to main content

 The Benefits

-Bhindi masala is a staple food in most South Asian homes, due to its amazing benefits.
+Bhindi masala is a staple food in most Pakistani homes, due to its amazing benefits.
 It's high in fiber and the slimy stuff in it is actually good for joints and knee lubrication.

 Some people even recommend, eating 4-5 raw okra every day to increase lubrication in the knee.
 Read more about Okra benefits at Healthline.